Contacts and Links

 Scott Berozi, Assistant Director, Department of Community Living

-- Three topics are offered: Media and Politics, Global Perspectives and Leadership in Health and Medicine.
+- Two topics are offered: Media and Politics and Sustainability.

 - LSCs are no more than 20 students per community in order to maintain the intimate nature of the program.